top of page

 Getting Started

-1. Has your town adopted a comprehensive Environmental and Sustainability Policy?
+1. Adopted a comprehensive Environmental and Sustainability Policy?

 An effective policy announces the town's commitment to action and sets out its goals and implementation strategies, as well as providing a focus for the efforts of employees and departments, community groups, business organizations and individual activists.